sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ```

 ## Model Parameter Initialization
 We use lazy initialization for model parameters in PS.
-PS does have the model definition.
+PS does not have the model definition.
 Even if PS has the model definition, it cannot initialize Keras subclass model parameters, as only a forward-pass with a minibatch of data can initialize the parameters.
 Thus workers are responsible for initializing parameters and push the initialized parameters to corresponding PS pods.

 Each PS pod has a parameter initialization status, which is `False` after the PS pod launch.
 When a worker tries to get non-embedding parameters from the PS pod through a RPC call `pull_variable`, the PS pod tells the worker that the parameter initialization status is `False` in response.
-If the worker has already initialized non-embedding parameters, it sends non-embedding parameter values to the PS pod by a GRPC call `push_model`. `push_model` is a RPC service in the PS pod.
+If the worker has already initialized non-embedding parameters, it sends non-embedding parameter values to the PS pod by a gRPC call `push_model`. `push_model` is a RPC service in the PS pod.

 ```proto
 service PServer{